-Nagaland killings: Special Investigation Team to probe deaths of 13 civilians
+Nagaland killings: Special Investigation Team to probe deaths of 13 civilians, murder case filed

-An FIR under IPC sections 302 (punishment for murder), 307 (attempt to murder) and 34 (common intention) has been filed at Tizit Police Station.
+The FIR said that the intention of security forces was to ‘murder and injure civilians’.

 The Nagaland government on Sunday formed a Special Investigation Team to inquire into the deaths of 13 civilians, who were gunned down by security forces in the state’s Mon district on Saturday, the state home department said in statement.